kavetech2023/kavetech2023/README.md

-Hi My name is Kevin Kavete
+Hi [] my name is Kevin Kavete
 ====================================================================================================================================

 Software Engineer (Full-Stack)
 ------------------------------

 I am a Software Engineer with a Bachelors Degree in Marketing.
-I love solving complex social problems with Tech.
+I love solving society's most complex problems with Tech.

 * 🌍  I'm based in Kenya
 * 🖥️  See my portfolio at [Kavete's Portfolio](http://kavetekevin.github.io)